kinyanjui-peter/monty/README.md

-# monty
+monty project
-Implementation of stack and queue using linked	: witten by: MelDev_Tech
+Implementation of stack and queue: written by: MelDev_Tech